Copenblend/vido-playlists/README.md

 - Auto-save option that persists changes as you make them
 - Recent playlists dropdown for quick access to your last 10 playlists
 - Status bar showing playlist progress (e.g. "Playing 3 of 12 — My Playlist")
-- Companion file support — funscripts and other non-video files are kept in the playlist alongside videos, making them discoverable by other plugins (e.g. OSR2+) during playback
+- Companion file support — other non-video files are kept in the playlist alongside videos, making them discoverable by other plugins during playback

 ## Installation